a-riceeater/rel/documentation/syntax.md

 All the code after the comment symbols will not be read by the interperter.

 Comments cannot be placed on the same line after any function is declared.

+## Semicolons

+Semicolons are not used in rel.
+They are not required.

+If one trys to use a semicolon, a syntax error will be thrown.